Element-34/puppet-oraclejre7/README.md

 }
 ```

-Note: Ubuntu/Debian support was achieved by running the RPM through _alient -- scripts_ and
+Note: Ubuntu/Debian support was achieved by running the RPM through _alien -- scripts_ and
 then updating the version to be Debian compliant using the _dev-revision_ utility that is in
 the _devscripts_ package.